Revere Smelting & Refining Corporation

 Potential Threats and Contaminants

-Lead was the primary contaminant detected in the soils, fill material, and groundwater.
-Other contaminants found at lower concentrations are cadmium, antimony, and arsenic.
+Lead was the primary contaminant detected in the soils, fill material, sediment, surface water, and groundwater.
+Other contaminants found at lower concentrations are arsenic, antimony, cadmium, and chromium.

-Lead has been found in soils and fill at concentrations from 500 parts per million (ppm) to 200,000 ppm.
-The highest total lead concentrations have consistently been encountered in the deeper fill material, which exhibit a hazardous waste toxicity characteristic for lead.
+The highest total lead concentrations have consistently been encountered in the deeper fill material, which exhibit the hazardous waste toxicity characteristic for lead.
 Groundwater samples collected in the fill area show the most significant heavy metals contamination.
-Also, the pH of some groundwater at the site is as low as 3 (very acidic).

 Cleanup Approach and Progress